Avadheshshukla/Student_Portal_With_Mappings/Readme.md

 <!-- Project Description -->
 ## Overview 🪟
-<p align="center">This project, named "Ecommerce App," is a robust Spring Boot application designed for managing user data efficiently.
-It provides a set of API endpoints that allows you to manage User,Product, Address and Order to perform CRUD operations, and apply the specified validations.
+<p align="center">This project, named "Student_Portal_With_Mappings" is a robust Spring Boot application designed for managing user data efficiently.
+It provides a set of API endpoints with mappings that allows you to manage Student, Laptop, Course, Book and Address to perform CRUD operations, and apply the specified validations.
 The application will use MySQL as the database for simplicity and we have use validation as well.
 </p>

 <!-- Table of Contents -->